-When it comes to cannabis, there’s a lot of contradicting information out there on whether the plant can be addictive or not.
+When it comes to cannabis, there’s a lot of contradictory information out there on whether the plant can be addictive or not.
 On one extreme, there’s the “Reefer Madness” hysteria that claims cannabis is a dangerous and destructive drug.
-On the other side, there’s people that claim cannabis is a perfectly safe medicine that is impossible to get addicted to.
+On the other side, there are people that claim cannabis is a perfect medicine that is impossible to get addicted to.

 Scientific research indicates that, yes, cannabis can be addictive.
 About one in 10 people that use cannabis will develop an addiction, according to a 2018 study conducted by Columbia University and the New York State Psychiatric Institute.

-The DSM-5 now recognizes cannabis addiction as a “cannabis use disorder,” defined as “the continued use of cannabis despite impairment in psychological, physical, or social functioning.”
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) now recognizes cannabis addiction as a “cannabis use disorder,” defined as “the continued use of cannabis despite impairment in psychological, physical, or social functioning.”

 It is estimated that about 22.1 million people globally (that’s about 0.3% of the world’s population) suffer from a cannabis use disorder.

-THC is the chemical component in cannabis that causes the altered state or feelings of being high.
-It is this high that those with cannabis use disorder are often chasing.
+THC is the chemical component in cannabis that causes the altered state or feeling of being high.
+THC acts on CB receptors all over the brain and body.
+Some of the receptors are in a part of the brain known as the reward pathway.
+By activating this reward pathway, the drug taking behavior is reinforced.
+Tolerance to this high builds quickly however, so dose escalation is necessary to continue to achieve the same psychological effects.
+It is this high that those with cannabis use disorder are chasing, often prioritizing cannabis over other important activities.
 Therefore, yes, THC can be addictive.

-According to research conducted by the United States National Institute on Drug Abuse, cannabis strains containing high levels of THC and low levels of CBD have been found to produce stronger reinforcing effects.
+According to research conducted by the United States National Institute on Drug Abuse, cannabis strains containing high levels of THC and low levels of CBD (also known as Type I cannabis) have been found to produce stronger reinforcing effects.
 This means that high-THC cannabis strains cause higher ratings of enjoyment, which could potentially make these strains more addictive.

 While THC can be addictive, there is no evidence that suggests CBD is addictive.
-This is because CBD does not cause any kind of altered effect, the way THC does.
+In fact some early studies have suggested anti-addiction properties of CBD.

 However, it is important to note that different CBD products may contain different levels of THC.
 Hemp-derived CBD products by law must not contain any more than 0.3% THC in the US, or 0.2% THC in the EU.

-Interestingly, there is evidence that actually suggests CBD could be actually used to help combat cannabis use disorders.
-A 2010 study conducted by University College London examined 94 cannabis users that smoked either low-CBD strains or high-CBD strains of cannabis, then tested them on dependence-related measures.
-The researchers found those that smoked the high-CBD cannabis were less dependent on cannabis than their low-CBD counterparts.
+Interestingly, there is evidence that suggests CBD could be actually used to help combat cannabis use disorders.
+A 2010 study conducted by University College London examined 94 marijuana users that smoked either THC-dominant (Type I) or CBD-dominant strains of cannabis then tested them on dependence-related measures.
+The researchers found those that smoked the high-CBD cannabis may be less likely to become dependent on cannabis than those who consume high-THC cannabis.
 As a result, the researchers concluded that CBD has potential as a treatment for cannabis dependence.

-Who’s at Risk of Developing a Cannabis Addiction?
+Who’s at risk of developing a marijuana addiction?